JasonChou0219/test/README.md

-# SiLA2_Device_manager
+# SiLA_2_Manager

-Lamas/SiLA2_Device_Manager is an open-source framework for laboratory automation with a modern IoT interface.
+The SiLA_2_Manager is an open-source framework for laboratory automation with a modern IoT interface.
-It provides the user with a device management system for SiLA devices, a scheduler and a scripting and experiment planning utility.
+It provides the user with a SiLA service management system, a scheduler, a scripting environment, a experiment planning utility, and a data handler to link service data to a database.

 # Installation
 Read the [docs](https://sila2-manager.readthedocs.io/en/latest/) for more detailed information.